MahmoudAshours/Copia/README.md

 - The next update estimated to be after 1 month.
 - Clicks on link to store at 14 June 11:16 am are **477 clicks**

+## 15 June 2020
+- Copia 1.0.1+3 was released as an immediate update on play store.
+- The third release was published due to bugs in the copia file picker and image picker.*discussed below*

 ## Project technical structures :
 - Uses **Hive** as local storage database.
 - Uses **flutter_sound** as the flutter audio player.